Staying Safe As A Victim of Family or Domestic Violence

 Tips To Increase Safety

 Talk with someone you identify as a safe person – a friend, neighbour or family member- about having code words.
 This word is a word to indicate you need assistance.
 In addition to this, also develop the level of risk for this code work.
-For example, one code word could let the other person to check in on you, and another code word could signal you need immediate emergency assistance such as the police to be called.
+For example, one code word could let the other person know to check in on you, and another code word could signal you need immediate emergency assistance such as the police to be called.
 The code words need to be words that would not arouse suspicion in the person who is using violence, as this most likely would place you in further danger.
-Consider words that may be associated with your work, a type of meal, a tv show, whatever you feel would work for you.
+Consider words that may be associated with your work, a type of meal, a tv show, or whatever you feel would work for you.

 In an emergency, it is always important to have an exit plan.
 A good idea is to always reverse your car into driveways so you can leave easily if you need to do so and to have a second car key cut and hidden somewhere that is easy for you to access.